De-institutionalisation

 In any case, minority group status is categorical in nature: an

-individual who exhibits the physical or behavioral characteristics of a
+individual who exhibits the physical or behavioural characteristics of

 given minority group will be accorded the status of that group and be